NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ---
-title: Create and publish a .NET Standard NuGet package - Visual Studio on Windows
+title: "Quickstart: Create and publish a NuGet package using Visual Studio (.NET Standard, Windows only)"
-description: A walkthrough tutorial on creating and publishing a .NET Standard NuGet package using Visual Studio on Windows.
+description: A quickstart that shows how to create and publish a .NET Standard NuGet package using Visual Studio on Windows.
 author: JonDouglas
 ms.author: jodou
-ms.date: 08/26/2022
+ms.date: 08/29/2022
 ms.topic: quickstart
 ---

 # Quickstart: Create and publish a NuGet package using Visual Studio (.NET Standard, Windows only)

-With Microsoft Visual Studio, you can easily create a NuGet package from a .NET Standard class library, and then publish it to nuget.org using a CLI tool.
+With Microsoft Visual Studio, you can create a NuGet package from a .NET Standard class library, and then publish it to nuget.org using a CLI tool.

-The article is for Windows users only.
+The quickstart is for Windows users only.
 If you're using Visual Studio for Mac, see [Create a NuGet package from existing library projects](/xamarin/cross-platform/app-fundamentals/nuget-multiplatform-libraries/existing-library) or use the [.NET CLI](create-and-publish-a-package-using-the-dotnet-cli.md).

 ## Prerequisites

 - Install Visual Studio 2022 for Windows with a .NET Core-related workload.

   You can install the 2022 Community edition for free from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/), or use the Professional or Enterprise edition.

+  Visual Studio 2017 and higher automatically includes NuGet capabilities when you install a .NET-related workload.

 - Install the .NET CLI, if it's not already installed.